SPHERELab

 The laboratory will undertake difficult, high-risk/high-reward investigations in each of the six principal sectors previously identified in the Objectives, the relative activity and prominence of each dependent upon the degree of external funding that can be developed in that program area.

 Advancements in Artificial Intelligence and Machine Learning since the turn of the Century, combined with modern High Performance Computing platforms have enabled research in the plasma and fusion sciences far beyond what was possible just a couple decades ago.
 Equally important, these technological advances enable research to be conducted far more economically than in the past.
-SPHERELAB will collaborate with our industry and university partners to fully utilize advanced capabilities in AI/ML to stay on the leading edge of science and technology, especially in the development of commercial products and services.
+SPHERELab will collaborate with our industry and university partners to fully utilize advanced capabilities in AI/ML to stay on the leading edge of science and technology, especially in the development of commercial products and services.

 The primary focus of the laboratory’s work will be research into applications of Inertial Electrostatic Confinement fusion for aerospace applications and the eventual development and commercialization of neutron-free “aneutronic” power and propulsion systems.
 Fusion is the ideal technology for terrestrial and space-based power systems and high impulse propulsion.
 It holds the promise of clean energy on Earth and the potential to open the door to truly deep space exploration beyond Earth and even beyond our solar system.